What Are Adverse Benefits Determination Letters?

 Have you received an Adverse Benefits Determination letter from your disability insurance company?
 If you have, you’re probably wondering if the insurance company can stop paying long-term disability benefits while they review a change in the definition of disability.
 You should continue to receive long-term disability benefits while the insurance company reviews a change in the definition of disability.

 Your insurance policy may have a change in the definition of disability.
 If it does, the insurance company will conduct a review.
 The policy may require that initially you be disabled from your own occupation.
 But the definition can change after a period of time.
-It may then require you be disabled from any occupation.
+It may then require you to be disabled from any occupation.

 If this is the case, the insurance company will conduct a review.
-In the review they will decide if you meet the criteria for the change.
+In the review, they will decide if you meet the criteria for the change.
 It is possible a person is disabled from working in their own occupation.
 However, they may not be disabled from working in another occupation.
 The other occupation is based on their training, experience, and education.

 The insurance company may stop paying your benefits during the review.
 However, under ERISA law, they must send you what is known as an “adverse benefits determination” notification.
 This letter serves as a formal notice that there is a change in your disability benefits (denial, reduction, termination).
 It also gives you a chance to submit an appeal to your insurance company.